Learn how much you’ll spend on business phones.

 Phone Equipment Costs

-A business voice calling plan consists of two main parts: the hardware and the service.
-You may have hardware that is compatible with a new service provider, cutting this cost.
-But if you’ve had the same system for years, it will likely be time to upgrade.
+A business phone system generally consists of two main parts: the hardware and the service.
+If you’ve already made the switch to VoIP, you may have phones that are compatible with several providers.
+Many VoIP providers can use brands such as Polycom, Yealink, or Grandstream phones, since they are industry standard.
+But if you’ve using an onsite PBX or had the same system for years, it will likely be time to upgrade.
 Getting updated phones provides clearer call quality, newer features, and more reliability with fewer issues.
-You can either lease or purchase your phones.
+And the best part with VoIP phones, you can plug them in anywhere you have an internet connection to work remotely.

 The first step to calculating price is to add up the number of phones you need.
 You can see our full telephone suite with pricing information on our Hardware page.
-The most common phone our customers choose is the Polycom VVX 350, a reliable phone perfect for small and medium businesses.
-We offer the VVX 350 for $169 or $10/month per phone.
-If you have a company with 10 employees, you’ll pay $1690 one time up front to purchase the equipment or add $100/month to your bill to lease the phones.
+The most common phones our customers choose are the Polycom VVX Series, reliable phones perfect for small and medium businesses.
+Vonix offers both lease and purchase options, so you can choose between a lower overall upfront cost or a pay-over-time add-on to your monthly bill.
+As an example, if you have a company requires 10 phones, you’ll generally pay either $1300-1800 up-front to purchase the phone equipment or add $90-130/month to your bill to lease the phones.

 Of course, if you’re only using a softphone, or a mobile app for your business phones, you won’t have any phone equipment costs.